dylanpruitt/residentsleeper/README.md

 ## running residentsleeper
 After cloning the repo, you can run residentsleeper using `go run main.go` from the main repo folder.
 You can additionally run `go run server/main.go` in a separate tab to run the bundled mock server.

+You'll probably need to resize the window to be bigger - I've been fixing a few funky things with UI in the default terminal window size, but parts of the UI might get cut off otherwise.
+Unfortunately, I don't know of any way to set the terminal width/height in bubbletea or I'd do that.
-I've provided a few queries you can use with the mock server to demo the client's functionality.
+I've also provided a few queries you can use with the mock server to demo the client's functionality.